Peru

 OST 687: Global Health: Peru Medical Service (college of Osteopathic Medicine Service Learning in Peru)

-Peru Medical Service Elective (Belen, Iquitos, Peru) is a 2 credit hour elective with an overall purpose as follows: to enhance students’ understanding host country’s healthcare system and understanding and developing cultural competency; in addition students will provide healthcare services under the supervision of licensed US physicians, develop an understanding of the regional disease etiology and control of endemic diseases, in particular, infectious/tropical diseases and those associated with the lack of potable water and sanitation.
+Peru Medical Service Elective (Belen, Iquitos, Peru) is a 3 credit elective program for pre-clerkship students and 6 credits for clerkship students, with an overall purpose as follows: to enhance students’ understanding host country’s healthcare system and understanding and developing cultural competency; in addition students will provide healthcare services under the supervision of licensed US physicians, develop an understanding of the regional disease etiology and control of endemic diseases, in particular, infectious/tropical diseases and those associated with the lack of potable water and sanitation.

 This Elective is designed to help the student grow personally and professionally by immersing them in another culture, experience the healthcare system and delivery of medical services in a Developing Country to deepen their understanding of self and the global community.
 Students will gain knowledge of diseases common in South America; enhance their clinical skills and the use of medical Spanish; develop problem solving skills; broaden knowledge of public health issues and to experience the practice of medicine beyond the core curriculum.